IHCaTHB-Starbound-Workshop/sbtool-mrmt/DOC.md

 ### licensing

-No attribution is required when publishing a project made with this template but it is appreciated.
+Attribution is _not_ required when publishing a project made with this template.
+It is still appreciated.

 ## backend
-### references

-### duplicates

-### files that could have been referenced but were duplicated instead, and why